feliciaatandoko/Black-Friday-Sales-Analysis/README.md

 Purchase: The total amount spent by the customer.

 ## Approach
 I conducted exploratory data analysis (EDA) to visualize customer demographics and purchasing trends.
-I compared two predictive models: linear regression and random forest regression, to see which model better understood purchasing behavior.
+I compared some predictive models: linear regression, random forest, XGBoost, and deep learning, to see which model better understood purchasing behavior.

 ## Results
 The analysis revealed that male customers aged 26-35 were the most frequent buyers during Black Friday.
-The random forest regression model outperformed the linear regression model in predicting purchases, indicating that it is more effective for this dataset.
-Based on these insights, I recommended targeted marketing strategies, such as discounts on popular products for the identified customer segment, to enhance sales and improve customer satisfaction.
+The XGBoost model outperformed the other models in predicting purchases, indicating that it’s the most accurate and reliable for this dataset.
+Based on these insights, I recommended targeted marketing strategies, such as discounts on popular products for the identified customer segment, and create loyalty programs to enhance sales and improve customer satisfaction.